 Some saprophytic fungi are wood-decay fungus – a variety of fungus that digests moist wood, causing it to rot.
 Some species attack dead wood, while others are parasitic and colonize living trees.

-Mycorrhizal Fungi:Fungi in this group form symbiotic relationships with plants, in which the mycelium of the fungus (the vegatative part of the fungus) wraps itself around the tiny rootlets of trees and shrubs.
-Both the plant and the fungi benefit, with the plant obtaining nitrogen, phosphorus and other nutrients from the mushroom and the muchroom deriving moisture and carbohydrates from the tree.
+Mycorrhizal Fungi:Fungi in this group form symbiotic relationships with plants, in which the mycelium of the fungus (the vegetative part of the fungus) wraps itself around the tiny rootlets of trees and shrubs.
+Both the plant and the fungi benefit, with the plant obtaining nitrogen, phosphorus and other nutrients from the mushroom and the mushroom deriving moisture and carbohydrates from the tree.
 More than 80% of all plants have a mycorrhizal partner.

 Finding Fungi: Where and When

 The mushrooms seen growing on wood or on the ground in the Adirondacks are just the fruiting body of the organism.
 Even when no mushroom is present, the network of mycellium remains below ground, decomposing organic material in the soil, such as old wood or tree roots.

 Mushroom fruiting patterns are influenced by precipitation, temperature, humidity, and daylight length.

 - Fruiting patterns are usually seasonal.
 Some species have only one fruiting season; others have multiple fruiting seasons.
 Some mushrooms, such as morels, are found only in the spring, while others (such as boletes) are more abundant during summer and fall.
 Some mushrooms may over-winter.